UmairM15/StudySage/README.md

 # StudySage

+##Before running exe please download fonts as some computers do not have it

 Hello Everyone !!!
 Welcome to StudySage, this is a student activity app made entirely in Turning in 40 hours!!